mariocasciaro/scatter/README.md

 ## Features

-- Scatter your project across different directories (e.g. core + plugins)
+- Scatter your project across different directories (components)
-- Support for namespaces (by default it follows the directory structure, like Java packages)
+- Support for namespaces (by default, module name follow the directory structure, like Java packages)
 - Automatic discovery and registration of modules
 - Module instantiation through factories, constructors or plain objects
 - Instantiate and initialize modules asynchronously using promises